-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including the snowshoe route to the Spout.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including the snowshoe route to the Spout.

 This overland snowshoe route to the Spout is not a part of the East Coast Trail; for the regular coastal hike to the Spout, see my page on Spout Path.